michedomingo/-holbertonschool-low_level_programming/0x00-hello_world/README.md

 ## Tasks

 ### [0.
 Preprocessor](./0-preprocessor)
-<details><summary>Instructions</summary>

-Write a script that runs a C file through the preprocessor and save the result into another file.
+<details><summary>Write a script that runs a C file through the preprocessor and save the result into another file.</summary>

 * The C file name will be saved in the variable $CFILE
 * The output should be saved in the file c
 ```